-A hairdryer // Body lotion // Toothpicks // Paint brush // Paints that you can mix to match the color of the leather // Gold iron on monogram in your initials that matches the size and font of the J.Crew hot stamp
+A hairdryer // Body lotion // Toothpicks // Paintbrush // Paints that you can mix to match the color of the leather // Gold iron on monogram in your initials that match the size and font of the J.Crew hot stamp

 Time to Complete